-- LHD will provide the dates and names of staff members who have completed the training requirements during the budget period. - Compliance will pull the training certificates from KS-TRAIN for validation. - Completion of this activity is due by June 30, 2024.
+- LHD will provide the dates and names of staff members who have completed the training requirements during the budget period. - Compliance will pull the training certificates from KS-TRAIN for validation. - Completion of this activity is due by June 30, 2025.

 In KGMS on the appropriate quarterly Progress Report enter the first and last name(s) and the date the training was completed and passed in KS-Train by each individual.
 Make note that the completed and passed training is valid for two (2) years from the date of completion.
-The LHD must report those individuals for the BP that have a completed, passed and valid training certificate; including those who are still employed at the LHD that may have a valid training certificate from the previous BP.
+The LHD must report those individuals for the budget period that have a completed, passed, and received a valid training certificate; including those who are still employed at the LHD that may have a valid training certificate from the previous budget period.